Sham in Bedding: Definition, Styles & Care Tips for a Perfect Bed

 Key Takeaways

-• A sham is a decorative pillow cover, distinct from a standard pillowcase, used mainly for aesthetic purposes.
+• Definition: A sham in bedding is a decorative pillow cover—different from a sleep pillowcase—used mainly for aesthetics.

 Understanding Shams in Bedding